 Faculty and Staff Short-Term Global Health Insurance Abroad

-Washington University offers an international healthcare plan through GeoBlue® to all faculty, staff, clinical fellows and postdoctoral research appointees traveling abroad for university business purposes (personal travel excluded) as long as they are already enrolled in a primary health insurance policy.
+Washington University offers a new international healthcare plan through GeoBlue® to all faculty and staff traveling abroad for university business purposes (personal travel excluded) as long as they are already enrolled in a primary health insurance policy.
 This plan applies to faculty members doing research abroad while on sabbatical.
 The university’s International Travel Oversight Committee worked to ensure that employees, including their traveling spouse and/or unmarried, dependent children, have guaranteed access to the highest quality medical care across the globe.
 Register online to learn about the extra care you receive when you travel with GeoBlue®.

 To register, visit Geo Blue and click on the Register box on the main page.
 Enter the Washington University Group Access Code QHG99999WUBT and complete the personal information fields on the Registration page.
 You will be directed to the Washington University Hub where you can download the GeoBlue® mobile app, membership card and member guide, and access member tools and services for navigating risks and finding the best medical care options while abroad.
 For questions about registration or medical coverage, you may call 1-888-412-6403 inside the U.S. or 1-610-254-5830 outside the U.S.